Skip to Content

 2. Select a USDA-Approved Contractor

 Your lender may provide a list of approved contractors, or you can contact the USDA directly for recommendations.
-Make sure that your chosen contractor has experience in completing projects that meet USDA standards and regulations.
+Make sure your chosen contractor has experience in completing projects that meet USDA standards and regulations.

 3. Find Land in a USDA-Eligible Area